MyUncleSam/docker-tsi/php-7.4/docker-compose/README.md

 # update
 As this is not meant to be used inside productive environment there is no update functionality included.
 Not sure but maybe it updates itselfe on every start.

+# use your own teamspeak3 server
+Just remove the complete 'tsi-ts3' part from the docker-compose.yml file.
+Also remove all references with the 'tsi-ts3' name.
+This avoids the system to start the teamspeak 3 server.
+If you do so, you can skip the part 4-7 from the first run documentation.

+There is just one thing:
+Your teamspeak 3 have to run on another machine than the docker host.
+It is just because docker containers cannot access ports from their host.

 # images used
 Here is a list of all used images.
 If you want or need to change some things, feel free to take a look at their documentation.